Tom-Nagy/walking-around/README.md

 ### Audio and Video

-No audio or video will be use on the website.
+A few short video will be included in the gallery.